Sarah Walker

 During the summer break, Sarah was asked to write a short fiction column for the magazine, and through this, her name was thrown into the television arena.
 She received a phone call from Des Monaghan, who was setting up Screentime Australia and asked her to develop a series for them.
 Although this series never eventuated, she then joined Jimmy Thomson as the story editor on his new series for Channel Ten, Breakers in 1998.
 This series was cancelled the following year.

-After leaving her position at All Saints, Sarah was moved back to Home and Away and acted as a story consultant for two and a half years under the reign of Dan Bennett.
-Sarah was appointed as script producer of Home and Away, several weeks after Dan’s departure in 2007.
 Her first episode aired on 18th June 2007 (Ep#4441) and her final episode aired on 30th November 2007 (Ep#4560).
 Over her six month tenure, Sarah was responsible for storylines including Alf running over Pippa, the Campbell siblings and Brad and Sally’s ill-fated wedding as well as the return of Donald Fisher.
-She remained on the series as a script consultant and story producer, and briefly script producer again in 2009, until 2012.
-She has written over 300 episodes for the series and most recently wrote the Home and Away spinoff episode An Eye for an Eye.
+She remained on the series as a consultant and story producer, and briefly script producer again in 2009.

 In 2012, Sarah began to work as a script executive at Fremantle Media, alongside director of drama and head of scripted Jo Porter and Anthony Ellis, respectively.
 Together, they created Wonderland.
 Sarah was in the role of script producer for two years until the series was axed.
-Sarah also worked on two other Fremantle series, Wentworth and Neighbours as a script consultant and writer, respectively.
+Sarah also worked on two other Fremantle series, Wentworth and Neighbours as a consultant and writer, respectively.

 In March 2014, Sarah delivered a pitch for an original series called The Swimming Pool in America, which garnered interest from AMC.

-Sarah Walker joined the in-house script department of Neighbours as the script executive in 2016, overseeing the scripting process and story department, with Stephen Vagg.
+Sarah joined the in-house script department of Neighbours as the script executive in 2016, overseeing the scripting process and story department, with Stephen Vagg.
 She left Fremantle in January 2017.

 Sarah is currently working as a freelancer, and is involved with a feature film and several television productions.